eigenlucy/eigenlucy.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-<p>I am a 24 year old self taught engineer based in San Francisco with a focus on hardware design</p>
+<p>I am a 24 year old self taught engineer, hardware designer, and founder based in San Francisco</p>

 My primary skills are:
 <ul>